 We are admitting patients who are COVID positive, in home care and in our inpatient facility.
 In the latter, we have a designated area with separate access and egress, plus adequate PPE to ensure the safety of our staff and other patients.
 In home care, we see patients both in nursing homes and in their own homes, regardless of COVID status.
 Again, we have adequate PPE, and have taught our care workers the proper way to use it.

-April 5, 2021 Visitor Policy - We allow visitors for all patients, but with the following restrictions:
+In-Patient Visitor Policy as of May 19, 2021 - We allow visitors for all patients, but with the following restrictions:

 We respectfully decline visitors to the Branford inpatient facility if -

 We want our patients to be able to have visitors, but that depends upon the willingness of all visitors to respect and follow our rules, which have been formulated for the safety of everyone.

 We are very grateful, as always, for your referrals to us, and for your support of The Connecticut Hospice.
 We invite you to follow us on Facebook, Twitter, Linked In, and Instagram.
 There is a lot of information contained on these platforms, and many heartwarming stories to enjoy and share with others.

 It’s a whole new world that continues to evolve, and Ct Hospice is adjusting our norms and procedures as necessary.
 At least one constant remains for us, however, and that is our commitment to the best in palliative and end of life care.
 We are grateful for your continued support of that mission.